Château de la Trousse: New château

 In 1865, the grandson of the 1791 buyer, Count Charles-Victor Baudon de Mony-Colchen, completed the construction of the new château that stands today.
 He also arranged the renovation of the original orangery and stable courtyard (that date from 1630), and the new gardens.

 During the latter part of the First World War, US troops were garrisoned at the château in conjunction with the battles at Château Thierry and Belleau Wood.
 When the war ended, the Count erected the war memorial at the entrance to the château on the D401, in gratitude that his son had survived.

 During the Second World War, La Trousse was commandeered by the Germans and the attics of the courtyard were used as a field hospital.
 Allied troops advanced from Normandy and reached La Trousse on August 24, 1944.
 A tank battle ensued and a German tank was hit on the driveway.
 Fighting ceased the following day when Paris was liberated on August 25, 1944.

 The château stayed in the ownership of the Baudon family until 1998 when Count Xavier Baudon de Mony sold the estate to a Dutch owner, Hans Musegaas.
 The de Mony family could not afford the rising costs of upkeep and the children decided they could not take on the responsibilities.
 The château and buildings have since been renovated and divided into a number of private apartments.
 The co-owners take joint responsibility for the upkeep and improvements to the château and its 40-acre estate.

-Notable features at Château de la Trousse include the chapel, the prison and pigeonary.
+Notable features at Château de la Trousse include the chapel, the prison and pigeonry.People live here now.